dev-nicolaos/personal-site/README.md

 You will need both [Node](https://nodejs.org/) (to run the netlify dev server) and [Deno](https://deno.land/) (to run the build system) installed to run the site locally.

+Deno's standard modules are still currently unstable, so it is advisable to use the specific version of Deno referenced in _netlify.toml_ that is guaranteed to work with the version of the standard modules referenced by the build scripts.

 To start a dev server...

 1. If not already installed (or out of date), run `npm i -g netlify-cli@latest`